Summary and bookmarks:

 manipulative Leninist whose obstinacy and lack of democratic accountability

 only prolonged (or even led to the failure of) the dispute.
 It is argued that

 he refused to hold a national ballot, and held regional ones – but then tried

 to impose the pro-strike stance on those regions who had voted against (letter,

-Democratic Mineworkers) which opposed the strike; some say this was as a result
+opposed the strike; some say this was as a result of Scargill’s leadership,

-is also remembered either as showing how violent the police could be, or how
+on horseback, is also remembered either as showing how violent the police could

 Another dramatic dispute, that led to defeat and left a legacy of bitterness, took place in 1986 when Rupert Murdoch wanted to reduce the number of printers he employed, by bringing in new technology.
 He eventually decided to move his four newspapers to Wapping, where computerised equipment would save him many jobs – the dispute was long-running, but in the end the unions could not stop Murdoch.
 Most observers, and some in the unions, agree that the print unions had become inflexible, over-manned, and resistant to any change (Sean French, New Statesman 11th Sep 2006: ‘The print unions were greedy bullies – I know because I worked with them – and they were forcing the industry to stay in the medieval age’ but - he goes on - when the journalists had the power to stop Murdoch they ‘blew it completely.
 Now he rules the world’).
 On the other hand, Murdoch was undoubtedly devious and determined – he divided the journalists against the printers, and he secretly planned his move to Wapping over years.